poeti8/pouria.dev/content/blog/unit-test-express-handlers/index.md

 Our handler is responsible to **directly** call a third-party service to get data, which is not good.
 How we get data is implementation details and the handler should be totally ignorant about it.

 We can create a function called `getPrice()` to call the API so now our handler needs to import the function as a dependency in order to use it and we would need to use Jest to mock the dependency.
-However, in the context of Express we can assign our custom functions to the **request object** so that function can be used across middleware functions.
+However, in the context of Express.js we can assign our custom functions to the **request object** so that function can be used across middleware functions.

 By creating clients for external services and attaching them to the request object, we **avoid importing dependencies** into our handler and also it makes it a bit easier to mock our external calls.